-Most of the year will be planned (it’s like a giant game of Tetris), but I’ve left room for spur-of-the-moment-ness, and for trying out other people’s personal traditions.
-Some of the stuff I’ll be doing will be old, some of it new, some of it borrowed, and some of it Blue Moon related, and on Halloween/Samhain no less!
+Most of the year was planned (like a giant game of Tetris/nightmare headache), but I left room for spur-of-the-moment-ness, and for trying out other people’s personal traditions.
+Some of the stuff I did was old, some of it new, some of it borrowed, and some of it Blue Moon related, and on Halloween/Samhain no less!

 Also I was dared.
 Again.
 I share the idea for this project with the wondrous Jenifer Toksvig, playwright, theatre maker, social observer, activist and friend since drama school.
 Sitting at her kitchen table in the mid naughties, both of us fresh from reading The Stones Are Hatching by Geraldine McCaughrean, we tossed around the notion of living our lives by the rules of folklore.
 Then a decade and a bit later, sitting in front of a mummer’s play on the South Bank on Twelfth Night, we tossed around the idea some more.

-So please accept this invitation to join me as I hang up hot cross buns, cut my toenails into three*, learn how to morris dance, plant potatoes on a full moon, wash my face in dew, knit haggises, brew braggot, make corn dollies, watch World Championships in marbles, Pooh sticks, pea throwing, and shin-kicking, go to the races, join in processions, get close to the fires, and try a bit of love divination (plus anything else you think I should be doing).
-The project is based on traditions of the British Isles, but who says rules can’t be broken…
+So please accept this invitation to read about my ritual year as I hung up hot cross buns, cut my toenails into three*, planted potatoes on a full moon, burnt a wicker man, knitted haggises, drank braggot, made corn dollies, made marbles, made sacrifices to the Sea Gods, dragged up eggs, got close to the fires, and tried a lot of love divination (plus many, many other things).
+The project was based on traditions of the British Isles, but rules are made to be broken.

-If you want to find out more about folklore, tradition and the sort of things that have inspired me, I’m compiling a Useful Onions page with information about the people who have gone before me, and those who are a big influence on what I’m doing now – you can add your own suggestions in the comments.
-And a general thank you page for everyone who has helped/is helping me through the year.
+If you want to find out more about folklore, tradition and the sort of things that have inspired me, I’ve compiled a Useful Onions page with information.
+And there’s also a general thank you page for everyone who helped me through the year – you guys were legends.

 Welcome to The Everyday Lore Project.